 low dropout regulator

-A voltage regulator that can keep a steady output voltage even when the input voltage is only slightly higher.
-On this module it helps the sensor run from a wider supply range, such as 3–5 V, without needing a separate regulator in many projects.
+A voltage regulator (LDO) that maintains a steady output even when the input voltage is only slightly above the output.
+When a board includes an LDO, it can often run from a wider or lower supply range, such as 3-5 V, without needing a separate external regulator.

 microcontroller